-Now to light up those candles, you can assign a specific person to light it up.
+Now to light up those candles, you can assign a specific person to light them up.
 Don’t forget to add this detail to your timeline.

 11. Speak to a pro

 Yay!
-You got everything done, and all details, timeline, and instructions are planned!
+You got everything done, and all details, timelines, and instructions are planned!
 Woot!
 Cheers to you!

 12. Hire help

-Of course, friends helping are great!
+Of course, loved ones, friends, and family members helping with your special day are great!
 Especially on DIY projects before the wedding.
 But on the day of the wedding, it gets trickier.

 Choose a day-of coordinator that works with DIY weddings.
-Let your potential day-of coordinator know your plans and expectations in what you are looking to DIY and execute from the get-go.
+Let your potential day-of coordinator know your plans and expectations for what you want to DIY and execute from the get-go.

 There you are!
-Top tips for a DIY wedding!
-Please share your thoughts with us in the comments section below! xo
+Top Tips for a DIY wedding!